joeyfaherty/joeyfaherty.github.io/_posts/2018-06-26-spark-ss-write-to-es-v6.md

 [Github](https://github.com/joeyfaherty/es6writer/blob/master/src/main/scala/com/joeyfaherty/spark/structured/streaming/ESWriter6.scala)

 ### Advanced:
-If you want to see events being updated in real-time from your local machine to a Elasticsearch docker instance, follow the steps in the readme file on GIT.
+If you want to see events being updated in real-time from your local machine to a Elasticsearch docker instance, follow the steps in the [readme file](https://github.com/joeyfaherty/es6writer/blob/master/readme.md).